thamjidthachu/my-website/README.md

 Since i integrated some of my project into my website i'll i mention most of technologies & libraries that i used.

-- Next.js
-- Nodejs
+- Python
-- TypeScript
+- Django
-- Tailwind CSS
+- Flask
-- framer-motion
+- MySQL/PostgreSQL
-- Google API
+- Elastic Search
-- cookie-cutter
+- Docker
-- react-leaflet
+- Celery
-- Vercel Analytics
+- Redis
-- Google Analytics
+- RabbitMQ

 ##### Note :
 ##### You can find the rest of packages in the file ```/package.json```